Simon Parkin

 During the past decade Parkin has contributed to The New York Times, Harper's, the Guardian, New Statesmen, BBC and a variety of other publications

-Parkin’s third book, ‘The Island of Extraordinary Captives’, tells the story of Hutchinson Camp (www.hutchinsoncamp.com), an internment prison established on the Isle of Man in July 1940.
+Parkin’s second major book, ‘The Island of Extraordinary Captives’, tells the story of Hutchinson Camp (www.hutchinsoncamp.com), an internment prison established on the Isle of Man in July 1940.
 It was described by Sir Max Hastings in The Sunday Times as "a powerful book, vivid and moving," and won the 2023 Wingate Literary Prize.

-Parkin’s latest book, 'The Forbidden Garden’, tells the story of the botanists who protected the world’s largest seed bank during the 872-day siege of St Petersburg.
-It was a Guardian Book of the Day, an Economist Book of the Year, and described by the London Review of Books as being “reminiscent of Bulgakov’s The White Guard.”
+The Forbidden Garden of Leningrad, Parkin’s third book, tells the story of the botanists who protected the world’s largest seed bank during the 872-day siege of the city.
+It was a finalist in the Orwell Prize and the Royal Society Book Prize, and an Economist Book of the Year.